ramstojh/terra/README.rst

 *terra* package
 ---------------
-*terra* is a tool for reproducing the abundance patterns of stars. *terra* can be used to modelate planet engulfment events.
+*terra* is a tool for reproducing the abundance pattern of stars. *terra* can be used to modelate planet engulfment events.
 For more details, see our papers  `Yana Galarza et al. 2016 <https://ui.adsabs.harvard.edu/abs/2016A%26A...589A..65G/abstract>`_ and  `Yana Galarza et al. 2021 <https://ui.adsabs.harvard.edu/abs/2021arXiv210900679G>`_

 Installation
 ------------